Resolution of the Comintern on the Macedonian question: Significance

-Prior to the Second World War, these views on the Macedonian issue had been of little practical importance.
-During the War the Macedonian national ideas were further developed by the communist Macedonian Partisans.
-Most researchers doubt that even at that time the majority of Macedonian Slavs could precisely identify what they are, as result of the previous suffering Serbianisation, they clearly would not identify as Serbs.
-However, after the Bulgarian occupation of most of Macedonia, the new oppressive regime established to enforce the Bulgarisation policy as a backlash stimulated the further development of a Macedonian nationality.
-Despite that there were still some pro-Bulgarian sentiments among the peasants, mixed with the disappointment with Bulgaria, the Macedonian national awareness was intensifying.
-In August 1944, the Macedonian Partisans proclaimed a Macedonian nation-state of ethnic Macedonians.
-After the Red Army entered the Balkans in the late 1944, new communist regimes came into power in Bulgaria and Yugoslavia and their policy on the Macedonian Question was committed to supporting a distinct ethnic Macedonian identity.
+During the Second World War, thousands of partisans in Yugoslav Macedonia accepted the Macedonian national cause.
+Some researchers doubt that even at that time the majority of Macedonian Slavs could precisely identify what they are.
+As a result of the previous Serbianisation, they clearly would not identify as Serbs.
+There were still some pro-Bulgarian sentiments among the peasants, mixed with the disappointment with Bulgaria, the Macedonian national awareness was intensifying.
+In August 1944, the Macedonian Partisans proclaimed a Macedonian state within Yugoslavia.
+After the Red Army entered the Balkans in late 1944, new communist regimes came into power in Bulgaria and Yugoslavia and their policy on the Macedonian Question was committed to supporting a distinct ethnic Macedonian identity.
 A separate Macedonian language was also codified in 1945.
+The Bulgarian historiography has referred to the resolution to discredit the Macedonian national identity as an "artificial construction" by the Soviet communist headquarters and/or by the BCP, while the Macedonian historiography regards the resolution as a "natural" consequence of the process of national development of the Macedonians.